• Home»

 • Indoor tanning services

 While items like alcohol, tobacco, and firearms have excise taxes, they’re not regulated by the IRS.
-You wouldn’t find them in the Form 720 list.
+You won’t find them in the Form 720 list.
 Instead, businesses that sell them must pay their taxes to the Alcohol and Tobacco Tax and Trade Bureau.

 • You were liable for, or responsible for, any of the federal excise taxes listed on Form 720, Parts I and II, for a prior quarter, and you have yet to file a final return.